 The 4th Infantry Division Band of 1968 had

 four performing groups.
 These groups sometimes played performances

 together but also traveled individually.
 The smaller groups like

 the Folk could more easily travel to remote fire bases than could

 the band, and the other groups, did perimeter guard duty, engineer

-details, participated in a number
+details, participated in a number of "Sweeps", patrols

-and "house keeping" duties like KP and Charge of Quarters and such.
+duties like KP and Charge of Quarters and such.
 The 4th Inf.
 Div.

 Band still exists and has been deployed to Iraq at least twice.

 Due to the danger of traveling in large groups, today most performances

 are done with smaller ensembles.
 Although mp3 files are smaller

 I have posted these recordings in wma format because the quality

 of the original tapes wasn't good and the tape had aged by the time

 with two mikes and no mixing was available.
 The power supply was

-usually a diesel or gasoline powered
+usually a diesel or gasoline powered generator that caused significant

-our venues had studio quality acoustics.
+voltage fluctuations.
+None of our venues had studio quality acoustics.